barryclark/jekyll-now/cloudnativelondon/success.md

 Attach a company logo, and send to cheryljhung@gmail.com with subject "New sponsor information".

+Check the [FAQ](/cloudnativelondon/faq) if you want to bring swag or a banner.

 We look forward to seeing you at the meetup!